Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 - Develop an Ocuure app so reminders to take vitamins are sent to user by mobile push notifications
 - Receive monthly nutritive recipes ideas as per health goals set in profile account.
 - Recover password if forgotten
+- Reminder to get a refill on product recommendations (push by email)
+- Reminder to take the test again
+- Extend the product database with different product format, other than pills such as gummies, powder etc.
+- Extend the product database by adding a new product : gift cards
+- Display number of products available with or without applying filter in the shop section
+- Free delivery for purchase about 20 euros.
+- Build a FAQ / helpcenter

 # Techonolgies used